The Domestic Abuse Bill provides a vital opportunity to transform responses to economic abuse and to improve the lives of victims.

 October 2018: SEA was invited by Women’s Aid to speak on a panel discussing economic abuse alongside Victoria Atkins MP (Minister for Women and Safeguarding Minister at the Home Office) which took place at a Conservative Party fringe event.

 July 2018: SEA submitted written evidence to the Home Affairs Committee after it launched an inquiry into domestic abuse.
-The Committee asked SEA to provide oral evidence to its inquiry and to submit further written evidence.
+The Committee asked SEA to provide oral evidence to its inquiry and to submit further written evidence in September 2018.

 May 2018: To ensure that victim-survivor voices were at the heart of the new Domestic Violence and Abuse Bill, SEA offered to organise a special meeting of women who are ‘Experts by Experience’ in the form of a roundtable at the Home Office.
 Eighteen women attended, along with officials from the Home Office, the Ministry of Justice, the Crown Prosecution Service and the Economic Crime lead from West Midlands Police.